Would you like to learn about social issues and culture in Israel and then share what you've learned with your friends and community?

 - be a full-time student during the URJ Heller High Fall 2023 semester, where they will study modern spoken Hebrew and Jewish history in addition to the robust general studies curriculum Heller High offers

-- participate in a new fellowship class where they'll learn about contemporary Israeli society and about the basics of community organizing
+- participate in a new fellowship where they'll learn about contemporary Israeli society and about the basics of community organizing

 - engage in a fellowship cohort of peers eager to organize for positive social change in Israel and at home